-OK ====> P 8000 A5;Z 9;RL
+OK ====> P 8000 A5; Z 9; RL

 Above command line will write 0xA5 to address 0x8000 then it will delay for 9 mSec, then repeat.
+(The actual delay between writes will be longer if refresh is enabled)

 ST (Status)

 Display breakpoint/printpoint and hardware status.
 The first three lines of the status display are devoted to breakpoint/printpoint information.
 The first value is the address which will be compared to the PC.
 The second value is the breakpoint pass count.
 The third value is either a D or E which indicates whether that address and pass count are currently enabled (E) or disabled (D) as a breakpoint.
 The fourth value, if displayed, is a P if the address is currently enabled as a printpoint.